 9. Lord Voldemort — Harry Potter movies (2001-2011)

 On the surface of it, dedicating your life to chasing down a teenager as soon as their term at school comes to an end makes you quite a weak and lame villain, but the more we learn about Voldemort in the Harry Potter movies, the more we realize how he was so terrifying, people daren’t speak his name.
 As well as dabbling in some very dark shit, the Harry Potter villain also remorselessly killed and/or tortured anyone who stood in his way without a second thought, led his own death cult, and had some pretty extreme views about “pureblood” wizards and the like.

-As one of the Lord of the Rings movies‘ few “morally grey” characters, snakey Saurman makes Littlefinger look like a member of the Girl Scouts.
-With his vast intelligence and potential for good, seeing the extent power can corrupt even the most wisest of people definitely poses a lot of philosophical questions, and of course, Christopher Lee helps to elevate the character to another level.
+As one of the Lord of the Rings movies‘ few “morally grey” characters, snakey Saurman makes Game of Thrones‘ Littlefinger look like a Girl Scout.
+With his vast intelligence and potential for good, seeing the extent power can corrupt even the wisest of people definitely poses a lot of philosophical questions, and of course, Christopher Lee helps to elevate this Lord of the Rings character to another level.
 It’s impossible to imagine anyone else in the role.

 What makes T-800 played by Arnold Schwarzenegger such a great character in the robot movie series is that he’s not only one of the best movie villains but also ends up being one of the best heroes, too.
 As well as having one hell of a redemption arc throughout the Terminator movies, he’s also an overpowered cyborg who can do all these robot fight scenes which are objectively cool and fun to watch.